Mostafa-Usama/Function-Plotter/README.md

 # Function Plotter
 - A simple application created using Pyside2 and matplotlib libraries to allow users to plot some simple functions
 - the application was tested using pytest and pytest-qt to validate and insure that the application in working correctly

+- to use the applcation, you need to install:
+  - PySide2: `pip install pyside2`
+  - Matplotlib: `pip install matplotlib`
+  - Numpy: `pip install numpy`
+- to run the test script:
+  - pytest: `pip install pytest`
+  - pytest-qt: `pip install pytest-qt`

 # Screenshots
 <p align='center'>